-- Processes for ethical review are overseen by the University Research Integrity and Ethics Committee chaired by the Pro-Vice-Chancellor for Research and Knowledge Exchange and with Terms of Reference which include: defining the University's research integrity and research ethics policy; establishing the University's process and procedures for providing oversight of research integrity and ethical review; providing quality assurance of such procedures; ensuring and monitoring best practice of research integrity and research ethics across the University; advising the Research Committee on research integrity and research ethics components of the Code of Research Conduct and Research Ethics, and legal and statutory requirements; and championing the embedding of a culture of research integrity and good practice across all areas of the University.
-The Committee reports to Senate and Research Board.
-The Committee reports to Senate and Research Board.
+- Processes for ethical review are overseen by the University Research Integrity and Ethics Committee with Terms of Reference which include: defining the University's research integrity and research ethics policy; establishing the University's process and procedures for providing oversight of research integrity and ethical review; providing quality assurance of such procedures; ensuring and monitoring best practice of research integrity and research ethics across the University; advising the Research Committee on research integrity and research ethics components of the Code of Research Conduct and Research Ethics, and legal and statutory requirements; and championing the embedding of a culture of research integrity and good practice across all areas of the University.
+The Committee reports to Senate and provides regular updates to Research Committee.

 - There are robust procedures for dealing with research misconduct: Staff Discipline Regulations; Academic Misconduct Policy; Fraud Policy; and the new Code of Practice on Handling Allegations of Research Misconduct.

 - UNNC and UNM have their own Research Ethics Committees together with representation on and reporting lines to the University REC.

-- As of July 2021 The University of Nottingham has issues a Code of Practice for Research Ethics Committees (CoPREC) which covers: composition of the School REC; frequency and format of REC meetings; the review process; and ethics submission requirements.
+- As of July 2021 The University of Nottingham has issues a Code of Practice for Research Ethics Committees (CoPREC) which covers: composition of the School REC; frequency and format of REC meetings; the review process; and ethics submission requirements”.

 - Policy on the Use of Animals in Research which governs and regulates research on animals under the 1986 Animals (Scientific Procedures) Act.